board of commissioner

 Stanley Knick Jr.

-Stanley Knick Jr. has been an avid hunter and angler for 43 years.
+Commissioner Knick Jr. has been an avid hunter and angler for 43 years.
 He enjoys hunting on state game lands in northeastern Pennsylvania.
 He also has hunted in New York and Wyoming with his family.
+Knick was raised on a dairy farm and believes the lessons learned there helped him better understand animal management and habitat.

 Currently, Knick owns and operates Knick Fence Company in Dupont, Pa.
 He also has worked for Northeast Arborists, of Pittston, and Mark’s Landscaping, of Dupont.
+As a commissioner, Knick said he wants to focus on Pennsylvania’s youth.

 todd pride